selimhamidou/selimhamidou.github.io/_posts/2023-05-10-I_created_a_beta_version_of_Salesforce_Inspector_With_LWC.markdown

     List<String> csvLines = csvAsString.split('\n');
     List<String> headers = csvLines[0].split(',');
     List<SObject> recordsToHandle = new List<SObject>();
-    //Here we generalize the records creation/updating: we create an instance of Schema.SObjectType,
+    //Here we generalize the record's creation/updating: we create an instance of Schema.SObjectType,
     //and then we use the newSObject method
     //if the LWC was only for the Accounts, we would just use Account record = new Account()
     //But we can't here